fatherdougalmaguire/Novato/README.md

 ### Test Harness

 * Implemented testing harness using the Swift Testing framework and the [SingleStepTests jSMoo-based Z80 single step tests](https://github.com/SingleStepTests/z80)
+  - Supports ports, ram, t-states, real registers ( including WZ ) and Q psuedo-register
-  - Missing support for P,Q and EI pseudo-registers
+  - Missing support for P and EI pseudo-registers and IFF1/IFF2 ( all related to interrupt handling )
+  - Test harnesses in place for all documented and non-documented instructions
   - Opcodes currently tested
-    - all single opcode non-flag affecting instructions
+    - all documented non-flag affecting instructions

 ## On the to-do list